Karl is a longtime freelancer who's passionate about music, art, and writing.

 The drums on the album also deserve a mention because they really had a driving, powerful feeling that sent the energy levels of the whole project climbing.
 I like the contrast between their propulsion and the sometimes melancholy sadness held in some of the melodies.

 Sadness exists along with tension and fear on Cadaverous.
 Some of the melodies would be quite delicate and tragic if slowed down and played solo on piano.
-The speed and choice of synths means that there’s a sense of urgency and stress about them, despite that melancholy.
+The speed and choice of synths give a sense of urgency and stress, despite the melancholy.

 I’m going to break down the tracks that I most enjoyed off of the album now and talk about the reasons why I found them particularly interesting and compelling.

 The hard-charging guitar that snarls through “Labyrinth of Circles” adds a lot of spirit and energy to this track.
 It growls and rocks over the minor key, descending synth notes.
 The lead synth starts charging along with the guitar but ultimately it is that rocking riff that propels the music onwards.
-The aggression and power in this track is what drew me toward it along with the growling feel of that guitar.
+The aggression and power in this track are what drew me to it, along with the growling feel of that guitar.

-“Pentagonal” opens with one of those fun horror movie voice overs that is joined by a rapid beat and fragmented sounding synths.
-The main feeling in this track is in the contrast between shining, rapid arps along with hard-edged, deep bass climbing and descending through and over it.
+“Pentagonal” opens with one of those fun horror movie voiceovers that is joined by a rapid beat and fragmented-sounding synths.
+The main feeling in this track is in the contrast between shining, rapid arps with hard-edged, deep bass climbing and descending through and over it.
 I also enjoyed the pipe organ-like synth that moves in the track.
 It has a very dramatic, brooding feeling shot through with small flashes of light.

 The melody of “Stalkers and Slayers” is like some fugue from the depths of Hell and the bass feels heavy enough to sink down into the abyss and take the listener with it.
 The bass has a gritty edge to it and it provides a strong underpinning for the climbing, twisting melody.
 There are moments of void-like emptiness in the track too and the whole thing has a sense of doom about it.

-Well-crafted melodies, a sense of threat and terror that winds through the album and the fun that Ectoplague had creating this dark world of sound all combine to make Cadaverous an album that really unfolded a tale of terror in an enjoyable way for me.
+Well-crafted melodies, a sense of threat and terror, and the fun that Ectoplague had creating this dark world of sound all combine to make Cadaverous an album that really unfolded a tale of terror in an enjoyable way for me.